 The sustainability of the project has been considered from project planning stage, as highlighted in Component 3.
 The project outcomes are designed to address gaps in adaptation and community needs in facing climate challenges.
 They align with Government priorities as detailed in the National strategies, Plans and Policies on adaptation, and outcomes of the Adaptation Fund as stated in the Adaptation Fund results framework.
 They are designed to complement each other and thereby reinforce actions taken to achieve sustainability.
 The alignment has resulted in the design of a comprehensive approach in which the different components strengthen each other and in which outputs and activities are expected to fill identified gaps in climate change response in Cambodia.
 Although, activities could be seen as traditional adaptation approaches, but they support broader resilience actions that pursue to reduce current day vulnerabilities and build a strong platform for future adaptation pathways.
-They are therefore efficient climate finance instruments that can support local level adaptation Fund investment concludes.
-Empowering communities change dy climate change, with training, learning and capacity building, uphold avoiding of future costs related to climate change and can be integrated into national plans and policies.
+They are therefore efficient climate finance instruments that can support local level adaptation needs of vulnerable members in the selected targeted areas of Kampot and Koh Kong Provinces and sustain once Adaptation Fund investment concludes.
+Empowering communities challenged by climate change, with training, learning and capacity building, uphold avoiding of future costs related to climate change and can be integrated into national plans and policies.
 The project approach will also provide robust lessons and insights for future funding opportunities.